 Trying to relax is vital during this special time, but it can seem difficult, especially if you have a busy work schedule or already have young children to look after.
 Relaxation can combat stress and develop resilience as this is important.

-Arranging time for regular maternity reflexology treatments throughout your pregnancy can be wonderful for self-care.
+Arranging time for regular maternity reflexology throughout your pregnancy can be wonderful for self-care as through your three trimesters each one comes with its own hormonal and physiological changes.

 Once you become a mum, it’s incredibly important for you to receive good care.
 After the physical and emotional changes of pregnancy, two or three postnatal reflexology treatments can assist to re-balance your body.
 You can feel more energised and able to cope in your daily life.